Zagreb is the capital city and a whimsical wonderland of Croatia that I have been visiting for 23 years! So, what makes it worth a visit?

 - Pula: Pula is a perfect destination for history enthusiasts.
 The city is located on the Istrian peninsula and features a well-preserved Roman Arena, as well as other ancient landmarks

-- Ljubljana, Slovenia: Ljubliana, which literally means “the city of love,” is the charming capital of Slovenia that provides visitors with many activities to do.
+- Ljubljana, Slovenia: Ljubliana, which literally means “the city of love,” is the charming capital of Slovenia that provides you with many activities to do.
 The city features charming cafés, fascinating museums, and charming architecture

 7. Zagreb Is A Gateway To The Balkans